 Ebenezer Blackadder bursts in with a “Humbug!
 Humbug!
 Humbug, Mr Baldrick?“.
 (As the lyrics to the theme song state, he’s sickeningly good).
 This is not the Blackadder we know and love.

-Another throwback to the title card of Rich Little when Baldrick offers him a card that says “Messy Christmas”.
-Baldrick also manages to spell Christmas without any of the constituent letters, an achievement for which Blackadder commends him.
+Also like Rich Little, Baldrick manages to spell Christmas without any of the constituent letters, an achievement for which Blackadder commends him.
 (I spent many German lessons when I was 12 trying to work out how.
-The closest I got was Kwyznuz, which is probably also how you spell Christmas in Russian.)
+The closest I got was Kwyznuz, which is how you spell Christmas in Russian.)

 But how Ben, I hear you ask, do you sustain the established format of Blackadder when your main character is the complete polar opposite of himself?
 As you can see, Blackadder’s lines are broadly unchanged.

 “I fear, Mr Baldrick, the only way you’d get a big wet kiss at Christmas, or any other time, is to make a pass at a water closet.”